 Fast forward to our present time and lets contemplate what Nutanix VDI on-premises offering means to Citrix specifically, other EUC vendors, and the EUC community as a whole.
 Citrix and Nutanix have been living in harmony and thriving for the past couple of years with Citrix supporting AHV and Nutanix prism-native Citrix Cloud integration.
 Both have also been engaged in marketing clichés in the “Hey Citrix“ “Hey Nutanix” tweets coinciding with VMworld EU 2018 announcements.
 Both have been also co-marketing and co-engaging customers in different regions positioning Citrix and AHV as the ultimate solution since both wouldn’t like to see VMware in any account.
 Nutanix and VMware in terms of EUC have nothing to do with one another except for the Workspace One App Express alliance and the mandatory request to use of vSphere for many customers so Horizon wise I don’t see any relation impact since both Nutanix and VMware are already fighting on the hypervisor and SDS fronts, why not add a new one .

 Reading, analyzing, and contemplating the history and present of Nutanix positioning, marketing, and strategy, I can guarantee you that history is going to repeat itself and we are going to start seeing the relation between Citrix and Nutanix deteriorate from now on despite what optimists and idealists are going to say, it is what it is, a company wants to sell and position its own products at any expense and this will be at the expense of current and future Citrix deployments on AHV.
 Yes Xi Frame is not Citrix Workspace, but look at what Nutanix is trying to do with Flow, although it doesn’t come nearly close to VMware NSX, they are positioning it as a pure Micro-Segmentation product for a very cheap price to AHV customers, which makes complete sense to customers getting a full stack from a single vendor for a much lower price.
-The same will happen with Xi Frame and Nutanix first target is existing Citrix customers running on AHV, this is where it will all start going downhill.
+The same will happen with Xi Frame and Nutanix first target is existing Citrix customers running on AHV, this is were it will all start going downhill.

 A lot of CTP’s and Citrix advocates that have moved to work with Nutanix will need to stick to the new narrative after having being working, marketing, and promoting Citrix technology for so long now.
 Given Nutanix history with VMware, believe me when I say that the new on-premises VDI narrative for Xi Frame is going to be the least to say aggressive and impulsive, same as the likes Workspot tried to pull off failing miserably, but now with a company having Citrix and VMware gurus on-board to sell that narrative to customers with a product that doesn’t use RDP but uses a propriety protocol that has proven itself worthy of competing.
 I am not worried of VDI protocol war and/or competition which is definitely healthy, but I am only worried on the strategy, narrative, and approach Nutanix will take in competing with VDI products out there which would potentially tarnish and divide the seemingly united EUC community.

 Having been following the EUC community for a while now, I find it to be a very united friendly bunch of geeks that love end user computing though many prefer and promote different products and technologies.
 Even Citrix and VMware EUC CTO’s have very good social media interactions.
-The competition between Citrix and VMware enthusiasts has always been a classy one where words like FUD and images of pealed bananas never appeared.
+The competition between Citrix and VMware enthusiasts has always been a classy one with words like FUD and images of pealed bananas never appeared at least publicly.
 Taking the same approach to EUC as the HCI social media and community interactions, most of which is Nutanix driven, is going to be a disaster on so many levels for the EUC community.
 I can see it happening soon, especially when Xi Frame starts supporting vSphere, and later on introduces more EUC features that it currently lacks for on-premises.
 I am not saying its inevitable, it will depend on the narrative and approach Nutanix Xi Frame personnel want to take but if they stick to the same HCI approach, its going to be a very messed up community and FUD filled competition.
 Even if the Pro’s stick to the current community harmony, Nutanix sales are unfortunately the worst I have seen in this market, especially in the approach they take in attacking opposing vendors, and the amount of FUD they try to sell to customers, most of them spend more time talking about competition then their own value to customers, which makes the whole situation even worse.

-Update: One of the best responses came from Frame former CTO and current Nutanix Sr. Technologist Ruben Spruijt which was most classy in tackling this and extremely respectful, thank you for being such a sports and I believe everyone in the community shares this optivism:
+Update: One of the best responses came from Frame former CTO and current Nutanix Sr. Technologist Ruben Spruijt which was most classy in tackling this and extremely respectful, thank you for being such a sports and I believe everyone in the community shares this optimism:

 “Nutanix Frame is going to run everywhere“ Dheeraj Pandey .